-Is Target accepting returns without receipts?
+Does Target accept returns without a receipt?
 What is Target’s return policy for electronics?
 Can you return opened items to Target?
-I’ll answer all of your questions.
+I’ll answer all of your questions here!

-Keep reading to learn how to take full advantage of Target’s return policy, and download the KCL app for more ways to save!
+I’ll teach you how to take full advantage of Target’s return policy.
+Download the KCL app for more ways to save!
 Also learn about Target’s price match policy and find out the best Target coupons available for use.

 2. Return Target brand products (even used or worn) for up to a year.

 Here are some of the most popular Target-owned brands you’ll recognize: